jkstill/plan-flip-monitor/swingbench-fake-stats/set-stats-02/README.md

 deflate data size to a small fraction of reality

-generates some really bad plans for a few queries.
+this causes some really bad exucution plans to be generate for a few queries.